Submitty/submitty.github.io/_docs/developer/google_summer_of_code/2026_Ansh_Jindal.md

 ## About Me

 Hello!
-My name is Ansh Jindal, persuing my Engineering in Information Technology at College of Technology, Pantnagar
+My name is Ansh Jindal, pursuing B.Tech in Information Technology at College of Technology, Pantnagar.
+The Submitty community was hyperactive and rewarding - that is what kept me contributing well past my initial PRs

 ---